 Utilization of the completed feasibility study helped inform the Bond Campaign, which was ultimately approved by over 76% of the popular vote in March 2020.
-The District will begin construction this fall and open the addition in 2021.
+Although the pandemic delayed construction, the project officially broke ground in mid-2021.

-Both projects will help the Glenn Public School enhance safety, provide new indoor and outdoor learning spaces, and maintain the historical presence of the school in the community, transforming both the District and its students for years to come.
+Construction was completed in early 2022, and the district celebrated the new addition with a ribbon-cutting in May 2022.
+Both projects help the Glenn Public School enhance safety, provide new indoor and outdoor learning spaces, and maintain the historical presence of the school in the community, transforming both the District and its students for years to come.

 Read an update on the project's status as featured in Glenn Public Schools-Allegan News.pdf.